 The Yorkshire Dales and North York Moors National Parks have been designated International Dark Sky Reserves.
 They are home to some of the darkest skies in the country, with large areas of unpolluted night sky where it’s possible to see thousands of stars, the Milky Way, meteors and even the Northern Lights.

-Hike 24 miles and climb over 5,000 feet across the Yorkshire three peaks route one of the greatest and most rewarding challenges in the UK.
-You’ll take on Pen-y-ghent (694m), Whernside (736m) and Ingleborough (723m), and trek through the heart of some of the UK's most incredible scenery, including the famous Ribblehead Viaduct.
+Hike 24 miles and climb over 5,000 feet across the Yorkshire Three Peaks challenge route, one of the greatest and most rewarding challenges in the UK.
+You’ll take on Pen-y-ghent (694m), Whernside (736m) and Ingleborough (723m) and trek through the heart of some of the UK's most incredible scenery, including the famous Ribblehead Viaduct.

 Experience the thrill of coming face to face with some of the world’s most incredible and deadly mammals.
 Encounter African Lions, Amur Tigers and critically endangered Amur Leopards like never before during this fantastic experience at Yorkshire Wildlife Park.

-Malham Cove is a huge curving shaped cliff formation of limestone rock.
+Malham Cove is a huge curved cliff formation of limestone rock.
 The vertical face of the cliff is about 260 feet high.
-The top of the cove is a large area of deeply eroded limestone pavement, of a strange pattern rarely seen in England.
-The majestic scenery was even used in the Harry Potter film franchise, during The Deathly Hallows Part One proving there is certainly something magic about this area.
+At the top of the cove is a large area of deeply eroded limestone pavement, of a strange pattern rarely seen in England.
+The majestic scenery was even used in the Harry Potter film franchise, during The Deathly Hallows Part One, proving there is certainly something magic about this area.

 Did you know that the largest Theatre District outside of London is right here in Yorkshire?
 Sheffield Theatres is home to the world-famous Crucible, Lyceum and Studio.
-Across it’s 3 theatres, the company produces a diverse programme of work so it’s a perfect place to visit for a night of culture.
+Across it’s three theatres, the company produces a diverse programme of work, so it’s a perfect place to visit for a night of culture.